Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

     Objective value = 5296...
     ...

-ACOPF and `Branch-Switching`_ models are most often very hard to solve to optimality.
+ACOPF and `Branch Switching`_ models are most often very hard to solve to optimality.
 For this reason, it is recommended to specify a solver time limit using the ``time_limit`` parameter.
 If the problem has not been solved to optimality within the time limit, the best known solution will be returned.